 Is Business Central On-premise still available?

-Yes it is, but you will not have access to many of the benefits of SaaS.
+Yes it is, but you will not have access to many of the benefits of an SaaS transition.
 This includes AI and Insight, and automatic updates.
 This would mean you’ll need to upgrade again in the future to have access to the latest functionality, which is likely to cost more in the long run.

-We hope you’ve found these useful, if however, you have a question that hasn’t been answered, please get in touch with us here at TVision.
+We hope you’ve found these SaaS transition questions useful, if however, you have a question that hasn’t been answered and require more SaaS help, please get in touch with us here at TVision.